 Furniture is an important part of our everyday lives.
 When taken care of, the life span of furniture can be extended much longer.
 Although accidents are inevitable, there are ways to keep your furniture looking as good as the day you brought it home from the store.
+After you’ve spent a lot of money on your favourite new furniture item from a store like furniture in fashion, you want to make it last as long as possible!
 Taking care of the furniture you currently own can save you money instead of having to always buy something new.

 1) Keep furniture out of the sun